dpanic/hints/README.md

 launchctl load /Library/LaunchDaemons/com.ramdisk.plist
 ```

-(#section17)
+<a name="section17"></a>

 ## Limit cpu resources per process
 One can limit how many CPU resources are consumed by it's cpu on multiple ways.
 By using simple:
 [cputool](https://gitlab.devlabs.linuxassist.net/cputool/cputool) by example ```/usr/bin/cputool -c 60 --``` or by using more robust **cgroups**.
 - Reference 1: http://man7.org/linux/man-pages/man7/cgroups.7.html
 - Reference 2: https://www.digitalocean.com/community/tutorials/how-to-limit-resources-using-cgroups-on-centos-6

-Problem with cputool as it is hacky way, sending to the process following signals SIGSTOP and SIGCONT.
+Problem with cputool as it works in a hacky way.
+It works by sending SIGSTOP and SIGCONT to the targeted process.